nbos/nbos.github.io/posts/chunk.md

 $$$$

-We show the total and relative share in code length (information) of the different components (terms) of the encoding (formula).
-The contributions of the encodings of parameters $m$ and $N$ are too small to be noticeable.
-The size of the encoding at $m=256$ (starting state) is indicated with a marker on the Y axis:
+For different sized inputs, we show the evolution of the total code length (information) divided among the different components (terms) of the encoding (formula) as the dictionary grows.
+The contributions of the encodings of parameters $m$ and $N$ are too small to be noticeable and left out.
+The size of the encoding at $m=256$ (empty dictionary) is indicated with a marker on the Y axis:

 ![](res/chunk/stacked/enwik4.svg)